davidralphlewis/binaryephemera/_notes/Concrete or abstract.md

 Abstract is conceptual, so thing like love, victory, kindness- ideas that aren't necessarily grounded in the real world.

 Concrete is things you can physically feel, touch and experience.
-So a rose is a concrete image when love isn't. (although maybe you can[[Twist a ClichTwist a Cliché￼￼ by finding a new aspect of the rose.) é￼￼ by finding a new aspect of the rose.)
+So a rose is a concrete image when love isn't. (although maybe you can[[Twist a Cliché]] by finding a new aspect of the rose.)

 Concrete imagery tends to be better  if you use more [[specific-detail]] you use.